 At the regional level, danger of another sort lurks.
-Disputes over territory and natural resources have the potential to flare up and escalate if left untended.
+Disputes over territory and natural resources have the potential to flare up and escalate it left untended.
 Dialogue is one way to prevent such conflicts from breaking out.
-But dialogue without inter-dependence is likely to produce little more than words.
-When there is inter-dependence, grievous conflict is automatically ruled out, for harming the other is tantamount to harming oneself.
-The increased economic inter-action among the Asia-Pacific countries will, therefore, diminish the likelihood of armed conflict.
+But dialogue without interdependence is likely to produce little more than words.
+When there is interdependence, grievous conflict is automatically ruled out, for harming the other is tantamount to harming oneself.
+The increased economic interaction among the Asia-Pacific countries will, therefore, diminish the likelihood of armed conflict.
 The disputes themselves may linger, but compromise will tend to be the order of the day.

 Last, but certainly not least, is the extra-regional challenge.
-The single most influential stabilizing factor in Asia-Pacific since the Second World War has been the regional presence of the United States.
-Like a benevolent big brother, the US made it possible for its allies in the region to thrive and prosper by engaging in collective defense, dispensing its aid programmes and granting proportionately greater access to its market.
+The single most influential stabilizing factor in Asia-Pacific since the second World War has been the regional presence of the United States.
+Like a benevolent big brother, the US made it possible for its allies in the region to thrive and prosper by engaging in collective defence, dispensing its aid programmes and granting proportionately greater access to its market.